Working Daze by John Zakour and Scott Roberts for March 07, 2015

 11. Front sword at ready

-shamest Premium Member about 9 years ago
+shamest Premium Member over 9 years ago

 What she said has some truth in general.
 It seems like there is a fair share of voters that are ignorant of the issue.
 Mostly made of those who tend towards the far left and far right..
 In this case I have to lean towards net neutrality. as the internet is as important to business and individual as other utilities that there has to be some over sight.
 I don’t like big government however if you think verizon att and the like will be your best interest you are a fool.